- What is an exempt private company limited by shares?

 Higher tax exemption

-Under the scheme, your newly-formed EPC is entitled to an exemption for corporate tax on the first $200,000 of its taxable income every year for the first 3 consecutive years from the Year of Assessment (YA) 2020 onwards.
+Under the scheme, your newly-formed EPC is entitled to an exemption based on the Singapore corporate tax rate for the first SG$200,000 of its taxable income every year for the first three consecutive years from the Year of Assessment (YA) 2020 onwards.
 To be more specific:

-• 75% of the first $100,000 of chargeable income will be exempted from Singapore income tax.
+- 75% of the first SG$100,000 of chargeable income will be exempted from Singapore income tax.

-In sum, you can get a maximum exempted amount of $125,000 for each year of the first 3 years of incorporation.
+In sum, you can get a maximum exempted amount of SG$125,000 for each year of the first 3 years of incorporation.

 Side note, this scheme does not apply to every company.
 Companies that specialize in investing, such as investment holding ones, or in property development as it is with real estate companies are unable to apply for this tax exemption.